 If you and your tenant mutually decide to enter into a new contract, you can carry the security deposit over to the new lease.

-However, if your tenant doesn’t wish to renew their lease, then you must abide by the terms stated in your contract as well as your state and country laws.
+However, if your tenant doesn’t wish to renew their lease, you must abide by the terms stated in your contract and state and country laws.
 Often, this money covers unpaid utility bills and property damage due to abuse or neglect.

-Your tenant has the option to settle their bills and repair damages in exchange for getting their security deposit in full.
-Otherwise, you would need to list these items in detail with their corresponding costs.
+Your tenant can settle their bills and repair damages in exchange for getting their security deposit in full.
+Otherwise, you need to list these items in detail with their corresponding costs.

 The total will then be subtracted from the security deposit, and the remainder should be returned to your tenant.
-The occupant isn’t entitled to any amount in this deposit, even if they claim to have shelled out a portion of it.
+The occupant isn’t entitled to any amount in this deposit, even if they claim to have shelled out a portion.

-Important note: If your tenant opts for renewal, and they wish to add the occupant as a co-tenant, you have to consider the other person as a new tenant.
-Meaning, they will undergo the application process and you will conduct a background check on them.
+Important note: If your tenant opts for renewal and wishes to add the occupant as a co-tenant, you must consider the other person as a new tenant.
+They will undergo the application process, and you will conduct a background check.

-In this case, you need to spell out the terms of the security deposit.
+In this case, you need to spell out the security deposit terms.
 Will it be returned to the original tenant?
 If so, how will the co-tenants share the payment for the security deposit in the new lease?
-Or, do they agree to transfer it to the new contract?
+Or do they agree to transfer it to the new contract?
 If so, what happens to it when the lease term expires?

-A property is considered abandoned when the tenant leaves for a period of time without paying rent.
-This abandonment period is determined differently depending on your area, so you might want to consult a lawyer on what applies to you.
+A property is considered abandoned when the tenant leaves without paying rent.
+Depending on your area, this abandonment period is determined differently, so you should consult a lawyer on what applies to you.

-In this case, you can terminate the lease and rent the space out to a new tenant.
-As for the occupant, they have no choice but to vacate the premises, unless they want to take over the lease.
+In this case, you can terminate the lease and rent the space to a new tenant.
+As for the occupants, they have no choice but to vacate the premises unless they want to take over the lease.
 Note that the law requires you to give them ample time to prepare for the move.

 As with abandonment, you may offer a new lease to the occupant.
 If they refuse, you have no contractual responsibility or liability to them.
-Thus, you can go ahead and serve them a notice to vacate the property.
+Thus, you can serve them a notice to vacate the property.